Budgeting

 Build in some funds for the unexpected, such as dental care.
 Think about the big things that might need to be paid for later on as well – like a new car, new roof or repainting the house.

-You can make your retirement budget with our budgeting tool.
+You can make your retirement budget with our budget planner.

 The SuperGold Card is a discounts and concessions card available free to all New Zealanders who are aged 65 years or over, and those under 65 years receiving NZ Super (as a non-qualifying spouse or partner) or the Veteran’s Pension.
 Using it regularly can help save money on day-to-day expenses.